Flint declared “Tree City USA”–300 seedlings planted

 There is no monetary award for the designation, which the city received for the 18th year in a row, but, Warren said, “It’s a good news story–it’s a point of pride for a city that endures so much bad news so much of the time.”

-Part of the designation allows the city of post signs provided by the Arbor Day Foundation for $65 each.
+Part of the designation allows the city to post signs provided by the Arbor Day Foundation for $65 each.
 This year the GCD purchased 12 signs and city workers installed them in central locations where people come and go to “celebrate the distinction and raise awareness,” Warren said.

 To qualify to be a “Tree City USA,” a city must meet four criteria: to have a tree board or department, a tree care ordinance, a community forestry budget of at least two dollars per capita, and an Arbor Day observance and proclamation.